Haise-Turquoise/Constructor-Board-Game-CS246-S21/README.md

 compile every 20 lines to avoid nested bug

-intensive type and range in the base object
+intensive type and range in the base object to avoid debugging no error message bug